Incarnations of the Doctor

 - Pint-Sized Powerhouse: At 5'6", Whittaker ties with Sylvester McCoy as the shortest actor to play the role (she's actually a centimetre shorter, making her the shortest Doctor as of her casting).
 She laments her new short legs several times in her first episode (and given previous post-Time War incarnations were between 5'11½" and 6'1", it's not surprising she has some trouble adjusting).
 Despite this, "The Ghost Monument" reveals she still knows and uses Three's Venusian Aikido.The Doctor: [after barely making a jump between two cranes] These legs definitely used to be longer!

-- Pride: While it's less of a Fatal Flaw than it was with the Tenth Doctor (so far, at least), and Thirteen at least tries to be humble, she still shows a good deal of pride, always assuming that she knows what's best, disliking not being in charge, and permitting no one else the same moral flexibility that the Doctor herself is comfortable with.The Doctor: Yeah.
+- Pride: While it's less of a Fatal Flaw than it was with the Tenth Doctor, and Thirteen at least tries to be humble, she still shows a good deal of pride, always assuming that she knows what's best, disliking not being in charge, and permitting no one else the same moral flexibility that the Doctor herself is comfortable with.The Doctor: Yeah.
 'Cos sometimes this team structure isn't flat.
 It's mountainous, with me at the summit in the stratosphere, alone, left to choose.

 - Principles Zealot: One of her worst traits is her self-righteous obsession with morality.
 She shows No Sympathy towards the grieving Graham's desire for revenge against Tzim-Sha and threatens to kick him off Team TARDIS if he kills him, and she complains when Ada Lovelace uses a primitive gun to save her life.
 She also shames Robertson for shooting the Spider Mother despite the creature already dying a slow, painful death.